Mifflin Tree Watering Sign-up. It takes a village!

 Picture of our tree on Conrad Street.

-Picture of the three trees on Midvale Ave, marked with steaks and orange tag.
+Picture of the three trees on Midvale Ave, marked with steaks.
+They actually have leaves now!

 Who will be watering the tree?
 List your name and anyone who will be helping.
 Kids are encouraged to be part of this initiative! *